liamg/bearings/README.md

     <tr><td><img src="_examples/hive/screenshot.png" alt="prompt demo"/></td><td align="center"><a href="_examples/hive/config.yml">Hive</a></td></tr>
 </table>

+_Feel free to PR your own screenshots onto this list!_

 ## Installation

 You can download the latest binaries [here](https://github.com/liamg/bearings/releases/latest).
 Make sure you `chmod +x`  the binary and place it somewhere in your `PATH`.
 Then follow the instructions for your shell below.